The sunset of Sonic Youth: An oral history of the band's final U.S. show

 Sonic Youth played five more shows that November, fulfilling a contractual obligation for a festival swing through South America.
 Those were hard and perfunctory gigs, so that night in Brooklyn remained special.
 "I always refer to it as the last show, because it was the last one where we weren't cognizant that we were going to stop playing," says Ranaldo, sighing.
 "There's a lot of complicated feelings in the aftermath, but we all left that concert feeling like we did a wonderful job."

 For that final moment, at least, Sonic Youth's future seemed wide open.
-As Rose Flag, a superfan who had driven down that day for Western Massachusetts reckoned of the night: "Sonic Youth had lasted 30 years, so what was another 30 years?"
+As Rose Flag, a superfan who had driven down that day from western Massachusetts, reckoned of the night: "Sonic Youth had lasted 30 years, so what was another 30 years?"

 This week, Silver Current Records will release a remixed version of the concert, previously issued online as a pandemic-era Bandcamp exclusive.
 In retrospect, it is almost impossible not to hear the strange set of non-hits as an onstage conversation about the scandal that would soon engulf Sonic Youth.
 Moore sings of cheating cads during "Psychic Hearts," a relative obscurity from a solo album.
 Gordon commands the crowd to "support the power of women / use the power of man."
 But in real time, it wasn't like that.
 This was just a show meant to stand out for the songs the band played, not what those songs signified.